Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: The Replica Method for the -Deformed Field Theory

-In the context of the dS spacetime, there are two primary holographic models: dS/CFT and dS/dS.
-The focus here is on the dS/dS correspondence in Euclidean signature, where the holographic boundary is a 2-dimensional sphere.
-The metric of the dS spacetime in global coordinates is given by
+In the context of dS spacetime, two primary holographic models are considered: dS/CFT and dS/dS holography, as illustrated in figures~\ref{ds1} and~\ref{ds2}.
+The dS/CFT duality is conventionally formulated in global dS coordinates, whose metric is expressed as

-where the radius of the boundary sphere is $r = \lds \cosh t$, which exceeds $\lds$ for any finite cutoff at $t = t_c$.
-In dS/dS coordinates, the metric of the dS spacetime is
+where the $T\bar{T}$-deformed CFT resides on a boundary at a finite cutoff $t=t_c$ and the radius of the boundary sphere, $r = \lds \cosh t_c$, exceeds $\lds$ for any finite cutoff except $t_c=0$.
+For dS/dS holography, the metric in dS/dS coordinates is

-where the effective sphere radius is $r = \lds \sin w < \lds$.
-The point $r = \lds$ corresponds to the cosmological horizon of the dS spacetime.
-When $r > \lds$, the hypersurface $r = r_c$ is spacelike, which aligns with the standard dS/CFT duality.
-Conversely, when $r < \lds$, the hypersurface $r = r_c$ becomes timelike, corresponding to the dS/dS correspondence, as illustrated in figure~\ref{dsstatic}.
+In the Euclidean signature, the dual field theory is defined on a two-dimensional sphere with a radius $r = \lds \sin w_c$.
+Notably, for any finite radial cutoff $w_c$, the sphere's radius $r$ remains strictly less than $\lds$.
+The critical condition $r = \lds$ corresponds to the central slices of dS spacetime, as depicted by the orange and blue dashed lines in Figure~\ref{dsstatic}.
+According to the surface/state correspondence~\cite{Miyaji:2015yva}, since the central slice in dS spacetime is an extremal surface devoid of internal entanglement, the dual field theory on it should exhibit non-locality, i.e., we expect the $C$-function to diverge.